cimryan/teslausb/headless-scripts/Readme.md

     export campercent=100
     export SSID=your_ssid
     export WIFIPASS=your_wifi_password
+    export HEADLESS_SETUP=true
+    export REPO=rtgoodwin
+    export BRANCH=headless-patch
+    # Currently set to track this repo/branch while under development.
     # export pushover_enabled=false
     # export pushover_user_key=user_key
     # export pushover_app_key=app_key
     ```
     (Pushover should be working but commented out by default.)
 * Boot it in your Pi, give it a bit, watching for a series of flashes (2, 3, 4, 5, maybe 6) and then a reboot and/or the CAM to become available on your PC/Mac.
 * The Pi should be available at `teslausb.local` over Wifi (if it works) or USB networking (if it doesn't).
-Takes about 5 minutes for me.
-You should see in `/boot` the TESLAUSB_SETUP_FINISHED and WIFI_ENABLED files as markers of success too.
+Takes about 5 minutes, or more depending on network speed, etc. You should see in `/boot` the TESLAUSB_SETUP_FINISHED and WIFI_ENABLED files as markers of success too.
-* Currently doesn't create the TeslaCam folder, so you'll need to do that before taking to your car.
 * If plugged into just a power source, or your car, give it a few minutes until the LED starts pulsing steadily which means the archive loop is running and you're good to go.

+### For manual setup

+After flashing the image, boot it in your Pi and connect via USB networking.
+(The Pi must be connected to your PC and plugged into the port labeled USB on the Pi.)

+Follow the steps starting at [Set up the USB storage functionality](https://github.com/cimryan/teslausb#set-up-the-usb-storage-functionality) in the main guide.

+### Troubleshooting

+* `ssh` to `pi@teslausb.local` (assuming Wifi came up, or your Pi is connected to your computer via USB) and look at the `/boot/teslausb-headless-setup.log`.
+* Try `sudo -i` and then run `/etc/rc.local`.
+The scripts are now fairly resilient to restarting and not completing previous steps.
+* If Wifi didn't come up, doublecheck the SSID and WIFIPASS variables in `teslausb_setup_variables.conf`.
+  * Remove `/boot/WIFI_ENABLED` and re-run `/etc/rc.local`.
+  * If all else fails, copy `/boot/wpa_supplicant.conf.sample` to `/boot/wpa_supplicant.conf` and edit out the `TEMP` variables to your desired settings.
+  * You may have to `sudo` and run `/root/bin/remountfs_rw` if the filesystems have already been remounted as read-only.

 ## What happens under the covers

 When the Pi boots the first time:
 * A `/boot/teslausb-headless-setup.log` file will be created and stages logged.
 This takes the place of the "STOP" commands
 * Marker files will be created in `boot` like `TESLA_USB_SETUP_STARTED` and `TESLA_USB_SETUP_FINISHED` to track progress.
-* (Working on a progress system so the script can pick back up if needed.
-This is probably useful for the general/old way of setup too.)
 * Wifi is detected by looking for `/boot/WIFI_ENABLED` and if not, creates the `wpa_supplicant.conf` file in place and reboots.
 * The Pi LED will flash patterns (2, 3, 4, 5, maybe 6) as it gets to each stage (labeled in the setup-teslausb-headless script).
   * 10 flashes means setup failed!